1. Before you begin

 Now it's time to roll out a new build and verify what you built.

-- Create a commit with commit message "Show signin state" and push it to your GitHub repository.
+- Create a commit with the commit message "Add authentication" and push it to your GitHub repository.

 - Sign out and sign in again.
-The page updates in real-time without a page refresh.
 You can repeat this step with different users.

 - Optional: Right-click the web app, select View page source, and search for the display name.
 It appears in the raw HTML source returned from the server.